EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 It connects the Validator to the EL so the validator can detect the 32 ETH deposit transaction (which contains the Validator public key).
 In order to propose (create) blocks in Ethereum you need the Beacon Chain synced and
-connected to an EL client (running along 1 on 1).
+connected to an EL client.

 Validator
 ---------

-Here is basically where the stake process happens.
+Here is basically where the stake process happens (with the new Proof of Stake algorithm).

 The validator is the client that proposes blocks and does attestations according to the Consensus Layer specification (proposing a block would be the equivalent to "mine" a block